Aakash-Tamboli/Java/InputUtility/README.md

 ##### Behaviour of methods
 So `sc.nextInt()` Method have behaviour when it see numeric value(conceptually) it will start to collecting and it collect util it see Enter Key.
 Once it see Enter Key it imediatly stopped and parse, then return the int type value.

 Now Let's understand behaviour of `sc.nextLine()` Method.
 Whatever it see it will collect util it see Enter Key.
-But `nextLine` method also collect Enter key and parse then return String.
+But `nextLine` method also collect Enter key and parse then return as String.

 Now Let's Dry Run or Paper Run of our code
 So first it ask for roll number the we give 25 and press enter key.
 So iternally nextInt() Method only collect 	2 and 5 and apply paring logic and return 25 as `int value`.

 Now insde buffer we have
 ------------------------------------------------------------------------------------------------------------------
 				          (Enter Key)